• Skip to primary navigation

 Yeast pastry:

-• In a small bowl mix together the crumbled yeast, 50 ml/ 1.7 fl. oz/ about ¼ cup of the lukewarm milk, 2 tablespoons of the sugar.
+• Proof yeast: In a small bowl mix the crumbled yeast, 50 ml/ about ยผ cup of the lukewarm milk, 2 tablespoons of the sugar.
 Sprinkle lightly with 1 tablespoon of the flour and let stand for 10-15 minutes.

-• Place the rest of the flour, sugar, and salt into the bowl of your kitchen machine.
-Mix well.
+• Make the dough: Mix the rest of the flour, sugar, and salt in the bowl of your stand mixer.
 Pour the yeast mixture on top and add most of the remaining lukewarm milk.
-Keep about ¼ cup of it aside and only add it if necessary when kneading.
+Keep about ยผ cup of the milk aside and only add it if necessary when kneading.
 The dough should be smooth and elastic.
-Knead the dough with the kitchen machine for about 5 minutes.
+Knead the dough for about 5 minutes.
 Turn the dough on the working surface and knead it with the hands for 2 or 3 minutes more.

-• Place into a bowl, cover with a clean kitchen cloth, and let rise for about 40-45 minutes in a warm place.
+• Let rise: Place into a bowl, cover with a clean kitchen cloth, and let rise for about 40-45 minutes in a warm place.

 • Mix the honey and the lukewarm water in another small bowl.

-• Take the first tray of pastries out of the oven.
+• Second mucenici batch: Remove the first tray of pastries from the oven.
 Brush the second batch of the pastries with the egg-milk mixture and place it in the oven.

-• Generously brush the baked pastries with half of the sugar syrup.
-Brush them with half of the honey mixture as well and sprinkle them with half of the roasted walnuts.
+• Top the mucenici: Generously brush the mucenici with half of the sugar syrup.
+Brush them with half of the honey mixture as well, and sprinkle them with half of the roasted walnuts.
 Repeat with the second tray of yeast pastries.

 Nutrition